-The Montreal Folk Festival on the Canal was founded in 2008 by Hyperbole Music and Hello Darlin’ Productions to showcase folk, roots, and bluegrass music at a summertime event.
+The Folk Fest sur le canal was founded in 2008 by Hello Darlin’ Productions and Hyperbole Music to showcase folk, roots, and bluegrass music at a summertime event.

-The Montreal Folk Festival on the Canal is run by a not-for-profit organization that is sustained by the valuable effort of a crew of upwards of 50 volunteers from all labour segments.
+The Folk Fest is sustained by the herculean effort of a crew of upwards of 100 volunteers from all labour segments.
 Volunteers come back year after year to relive this rewarding experience.

-It’s no wonder that the Montreal Folk Festival on the Canal is considered a fixture on the Quebec music scene and the most family-friendly music festival in town!
+It’s no wonder that the Folk Fest sur le canal is considered a fixture on the Quebec music scene and the most family-friendly music festival in town!